ch-shin/personal-research-env/README.md

 #### Connect to Jupyter Notebook
 On browser, connect to `HOST_IT:8888` then type password as you set via environment varible `JUPYTER_PASSWD`.

-### If you install my dotfiles in jupyter terminal
+### If you want to install my dotfiles in jupyter terminal
 ```
 git clone --recursive https://github.com/ch-shin/dotfiles.git ~/.dotfiles
 cd ~/.dotfiles && chmod +x setup.sh && bash setup.sh